Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Experiments

-\edit{ Across all three domains, the results indicate that larger populations yield lower MSE in regression, higher accuracy in classification, and higher cumulative rewards in control tasks.
-As shown in Table~\ref{tab:performance_summary_wide}, the improvement is most evident in the HalfCheetah control task, where increasing the population from 200 to 5{,}000 more than doubled the cumulative reward, and in the Daily Demand Forecasting regression task, where the final MSE decreased by over two orders of magnitude.
-These observations suggest that larger populations may contribute to improved GP performance by enabling more comprehensive explorations of the solution space. }
+{ Across all three domains, the results indicate that larger populations yield lower MSE in regression, higher accuracy in classification, and higher cumulative rewards in control tasks.
+As shown in Table~\ref{tab:performance_summary_wide}, the improvement is most evident in the HalfCheetah control task, where increasing the population from 200 to 5{,}000 more than doubled the cumulative reward, and in the Daily Demand Forecasting regression task, where the final MSE decreased by over two orders of magnitude. \edit{ Similarly, in the Yeast classification task, increasing the population size enabled EvoGP to surpass the standard accuracy of Neural Networks ($56.87\%$) and closely approach the best accuracy reported in the UCI repository benchmarks ($62.80\%$, achieved by Random Forest). } These observations suggest that larger populations may contribute to improved GP performance by enabling more comprehensive explorations of the solution space. }

-\edit{ The key factor underlying the performance of large populations lies in EvoGP's GPU-accelerated population-level parallelism.
+{ The key factor underlying the performance of large populations lies in EvoGP's GPU-accelerated population-level parallelism.
 This mechanism enables scalability without a proportional increase in computation time.
 As illustrated in Fig.~\ref{fig:experiment3}, the efficiency of this design allows larger populations to reach higher-quality solutions in less wall-clock time than smaller ones.
 This property enables EvoGP to outperform CPU-based or sequential implementations in both computational speed and final solution quality. }